Category: Web3 & Blockchain

 • The response is valid and not returning JSON-RPC errors.

 Standard HTTP uptime monitoring checks whether a URL returns a 200.
-That’s not enough for RPC.
+That’s not enough for RPC endpoint monitoring.
 An endpoint can return HTTP 200 while serving blocks that are 50 behind the chain tip and that failure mode is completely invisible to traditional monitoring tools.

 Why RPC endpoint monitoring is different from standard uptime checks